About four or five women have emailed in the Rush comments line and don't understand my question or joke about being hired as eye candy.

 Okay, what's Alito?

-He is a white guy, he's a conservative, and he's a Republican.
+He's a conservative and he's a Republican.

-Uh, and all they've got to do is ask some nonsensical questions and to trap the guy into admitting this, and this is what they're trying to do.
+And all they've got to do is ask some nonsensical questions and trap the guy into admitting this.

-So here comes Ted Kennedy of all people, whose brother wiretapped Martin Luther King, going on and on and on about all these violations of civil rights.
+So here comes Ted Kennedy of all people, whose brother wiretapped Martin Luther King going on and on and on about all these violations of civil rights.

-As though Alito, yeah, I'm all for that, and let's do it more often.
+And let's do it more often.

 Let's have fun with it.